 So you’re hosting a Internal TEDx event.
 Get ready!
-Internal TEDx events are engaging and innovative events organized by corporations, non-profits and government agencies.
-They improve organizational culture through cross-silo communication and collaboration, laying the groundwork for the next business revolution.
+Internal TEDx events are engaging and innovative events organized by non-profits and government agencies.
+They improve organizational culture through cross-silo communication and collaboration.

 Seven things employees love about Internal TEDx events